-The MSACM32 (and its 16 bit sibbling MSACM) provide a way to map a given wave format to another format.
+The msacm32 DLL provides a way to map a given wave format to another format.
 It also provides filtering capabilities.
 Those DLLs only implement the proper switch between a caller and a driver providing the implementation of the requested format change or filter operation.

-There's nothing specific in Wine's implementation compared to Windows' one.
+There's nothing specific in Wine implementation compared to Windows one.
 Here's however a list of the builtin format change drivers (there's no filter driver yet):

 Table 13-2.
 Wine ACM drivers

 |msadp32||Microsoft ADPCM (adaptative PCM)|

 |winemp3||Wine MP3 (MPEG Layer 3), based on mpglib library|

 Note that Wine also supports native audio codecs as well.